October Health – 2025 Report

 Effects of High Loneliness Stress on Health and Personal Life

-- Higher risk of cardiovascular diseases.
+- Physical Health: Higher risk of cardiovascular disease, weakened immune system, and increased mortality.

-- Decreased life satisfaction and happiness.
+- Overall Well-being: Reduced life satisfaction and increased stress levels.

 Impact on the Canada Economy